Root Canal Treatment in North Lakes

 Signs that you may need a root canal treatment include pain, prolonged sensitivity to temperatures, tenderness to the touch and discolouration of teeth.
 A root canal will often be prescribed if decay has infected the nerve in the centre of the tooth or if the root becomes irreversibly damaged from a crack or trauma.

 A Painless Root Canal Procedure at Mango Hill

-We take pride in saving as many teeth as possible while providing the gentlest root canal procedures we can.
+We take pride in saving as many teeth as possible while providing the gentlest root canal procedure we can.
 Your dentist will begin by numbing the tooth and surrounding tissues to make sure you are comfortable throughout the entire procedure.
 We will then remove the injured or dead tissue, treat the infection and fill the canal to prevent future damage.
 At your next visit, once the root canal has healed, your dentist will create a crown or filling to permanently seal your tooth and give it a strong, natural finish.